gardener/gardener/docs/development/testmachinery_tests.md

 ```

 The newly created test can be tested by focusing the test with the default ginkgo focus `f.Beta().FCIt("my first test", func(ctx context.Context)`
-and run the shoot test suite with:
+and running the shoot test suite with:
 ```
 go test -timeout=0 -mod=vendor ./test/testmachinery/suites/shoot \
       --v -ginkgo.v -ginkgo.progress -ginkgo.no-color \